I Wished You Whole

 They will never meet again

-And for their story, let this be my last entreaty
+And for their story, let this be my final plea:

 That though we remember separately